Profile

 Cibo, cultura e tradizioni siciliane

-Stuffed Pizzettes with Tuma: A Rustic Sicilian Starter You’ll Adore
+Stuffed Pizzas with Tuma: A Rustic Sicilian Starter You’ll Adore

-Stuffed Pizzettes with Tuma: A Rustic Sicilian Starter You’ll Adore
+Stuffed Pizzas with Tuma: A Rustic Sicilian Starter You’ll Adore

-Master the art of these delightful stuffed pizzettes featuring tuma cheese—an iconic Sicilian starter that pairs beautifully with a crisp white wine.
+Learn how to make these delightful stuffed pizzas filled with tuma cheese — a classic Sicilian starter that pairs beautifully with a crisp white wine!

 ⏱️